EngineerMuhammadHamza4529/AspNetCoreMvc-Learning/README.md

 Introduction to Code-First development with Entity Framework Core.

 Creating models first and then generating the database schema based on models.
+Creating database first and then generating on the models.

 **🎯 Learning Outcomes**